hibbitts-design/docsify-this/docs/README.md

 # Display a Markdown file as a simple web page in seconds.

-This open source web app, built with the magical documentation site generator [Docsify](https://docsify.js.org) and the [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit), provides a quick way to display Markdown files as simple web pages (also perfect for embedding) without needing to setup your own website.
+This open-source web app, built with the magical documentation site generator [Docsify](https://docsify.js.org), provides a quick way to display Markdown files as simple web pages without needing to setup your own website.
 All you need is a publicly available Markdown file and pass that URL to https://docsify-this.net.
 Try it out below!

 <div id="docsifythisurlbuilder">

 ## Web Page Builder

-Enter the URL of a Markdown file into the Web Page Builder and view that file as a standalone web page in a new Browser tab.
-The resulting page URL can be copied and shared as a standalone page or used for embedding into other systems.
+Enter the URL of a Markdown file below and view that file as a web page in a new Browser tab.
+The resulting page URL can be copied and shared or used as an iFrame source URL.

 **Markdown File URL** (GitHub or raw source URL):</br>
 <input name="markdownFileURL" aria-label="markdown file url" id="docsifythisurlfield" type="url" onfocus="this.select()" onclick="this.select()" onkeypress="checkKey(event);" size="200px" value="https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md" />